ejparnell/baldurs-gate-sales-forcast-ml/data_loading__inspection.md

 A comprehensive data inspection should follow three distinct phases, each building upon the previous:

+- **Phase 1: Structural Analysis** - Understand the basic structure and organization of your data
+- **Phase 2: Content Analysis** - Examine the actual data values and patterns
+- **Phase 3: Quality Analysis** - Assess the overall quality and reliability of your data

 #### Phase 1: Structural Analysis

 **Objectives**: Understand the basic structure and organization of your data